Lancia Aurelia: Fourth series

 The fourth series introduced the new de Dion tube rear suspension.
 The engine was changed from white metal bearings to shell bearings.
 An open car, the B24 Spider, was introduced at this time (1954 to 1955) and was well received.
-It was similar to the B20 coupé mechanically, with an 8-inch (203 mm) shorter wheelbase than the coupé.
+It was similar to the B20 coupé mechanically, with an eight-inch (203 mm) shorter wheelbase than the coupé.

-The fourth series cars were the first B20 Aurelias to be available in left-hand drive.
+The fourth-series cars were the first B20 Aurelias to be available in left-hand drive.
 C. 12% of Series 1 Saloon (Berlina) production - B10, B21, B22 - were left-hand drive.
-Fourth series Aurelias were the first ones to be imported to the US in any number.
+Fourth-series Aurelias were the first to be imported to the US in any number.

 Fifth series

-The fifth series coupé, appearing in 1956, was more luxury-oriented.
+The fifth series coupé, appearing in 1956, was more luxurious.
 It had a different transaxle (split case), which was more robust and similar to that used in the later Flaminias.
 The driveshaft was also revised to reduce vibration.

 Alongside the fifth series coupés was a revised open car, the B24 convertible.
-This differed from the earlier B24 Spider, having roll-up windows, better seating position, and a windscreen with vent windows.
-In mechanical aspects, the B24 convertible was similar to the coupé of the same series.
+This differed from the earlier B24 Spider, having roll-up windows, a better seating position, and a windscreen with vent windows.
+Mechanically, the B24 convertible was similar to the coupé of the same series.

 This model was immortalized by Dino Risi's 1962 movie Il Sorpasso ("The Easy Life"), starring Vittorio Gassman.
-The actual car used for shooting (a single model) was not destroyed during the accident scene sealing the end of the story: an Alfa Romeo Giulietta Spider was used as replacement, leading to an inferiority complex for Alfa Romeo drivers ever since.

 Sixth series

 Power was down to 112 hp for the 1957 sixth series, with increased torque to offset the greater weight of the later car.
-The sixth series coupés had vent windows, and typically a chrome strip down the bonnet.
-They were the most touring oriented of the B20 series.
+The sixth-series coupés had vent windows, and typically a chrome strip down the bonnet.
+They were the most touring-oriented of the B20 series.

-The sixth series B24 convertible was very similar to the fifth series, with some minor differences in trim.
-Most notably, the fuel tank was in the boot, not behind the seats as it was in the fourth and fifth series open cars.
-This change, however, did not apply for the first 150 sixth series cars, which were like the fifth series.
-The sixth series convertibles also featured different seats than either both earlier cars.
+The sixth-series B24 convertible was very similar to the fifth, with some minor differences in trim.
+Most notably, the fuel tank was in the boot, not behind the seats as it was in the fourth- and fifth-series open cars.
+This change, however, did not apply for the first 150 sixth-series cars, which were like the fifth series.
+The sixth-series convertibles also had different seats than either earlier car.